 The Robert F. Borkenstein Course On The Effects Of Drugs On Human Performance And Behavior

-The Center for Forensic Science Research & Education will host the 2014 Robert F. Borkenstein Course on the Effects of Drugs on Human Performance in at the Chemical Heritage Foundation in Philadelphia, PA.
+The Center for Forensic Science Research & Education will host the 2015 Robert F. Borkenstein Course on the Effects of Drugs on Human Performance at the Mission Palms Hotel & Conference Center in Tempe, AZ.